trupti1605/Machine-learning-with-python-/README.md

 # Machine-learning-with-python-
+### Introduction
 In this capstone project I built a classifier to predict whether a loan will be paid or not.
-The steps for the project will be
+- The steps for the project will be

 1)Data cleaning